NC State Wolfpack: Wrestling

 North Carolina State University's wrestling team was established in 1925 and goes by the team nickname of the "Wolfpack".
 Pat Popolizio was named head wrestling coach for the Wolfpack on April 10, 2012.
 Popolizio was a three-time NCAA qualifier at Oklahoma State University.
-The wrestling team competes at home on campus in the Reynolds Coliseum.
+The wrestling team competes their home matches in the Reynolds Coliseum.

 In 2012, Popolizio left his previous program, Binghamton University, with All-American heavyweight Nick Gwiazdowski leaving with him.
-After redshirting for a year (to avoid losing a year of eligibility per NCAA transfer rules), Gwiazdowski won national titles in 2014 and 2015, becoming the first Wolfpack wrestler to win consecutive titles.
+After redshirting for a year (to avoid losing a year of eligibility per NCAA transfer rules), Gwiazdowski won national titles in 2014 and 2015, becoming the first Wolfpack wrestler to win multiple titles.

-During the 2015–16 season, North Carolina State went as high as number two in the national rankings and had the school record for most wins in a single season.
-The Wolfpack finished tied for fourth at the 2018 NCAA Tournament, sharing a distinction with Virginia Tech's wrestling team in 2016, as the highest tournament finish for an ACC team.
+During the 2016 season, North Carolina State went as high as number two in the national rankings and had the school record for most wins in a single season.
+The Wolfpack finished tied for fourth at the 2018 NCAA Tournament, the programs highest finish at the national championships.